JVerwolf/vector_clocks/README.md

 ## Example
-This section will walk through the code from the main function, and showing how vector clocks can be used to encode the causal relationship shown in the diagram above.
+This section will walk through the code from the main function, showing how vector clocks can be used to encode the causal relationship shown in the diagram above.

 First, we’ll initialize vector clocks each of the
 3 processes, and save copies for later comparison: